anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

      - B1
      - B4

-Figure 4-2 shows the networking configuration where the storage and OAM share networking but are independent of the PXE network.
+:numref:`Basic Profile Host Config with shared Storage and OAM networking` shows the networking configuration where the storage and OAM share networking but are independent of the PXE network.

 .. figure:: ../figures/RA1-Ch04-Basic-host-config-w-Storage-Network.png
    :alt: Basic Profile Host Config with shared Storage and OAM networking
    :align: center
+   :name: Basic Profile Host Config with shared Storage and OAM networking

-Figure 4-2: Basic Profile Host Configuration with shared Storage and OAM networking (example and simplified)
+   Basic Profile Host Configuration with shared Storage and OAM networking (example and simplified)

-Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table 4-3.
+Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table :ref:`Configuration of Basic Flavor Capabilities`.

 In our example, the Profile Extensions B1 and B4, are each mapped to two different host profiles hp-B1-a and hp-B1-b, and hp-B4-a and hp-B4-b